List of European medieval musical instruments: Groups of musicians

 970 A.D.
 Spain.
 Medieval band plays for evil being, from the Valcavado Beatus, folio 199v.
 From left: trumpet or reedpipe (cowhorn attached to reed body), cymbals, hourglass drum, double reedpipes, cythara, wooden trumpet.

 Circa 1025-1050, England, Winchcombe Psalter.
 King David plays medieval harp surrounded by musicians playing rotte, crwth, cornett (fingerhole horn), and crotals (clappers/cymbals on sticks).

 Circa 1029-1050 A.D., Germany.
 Musicians with bowed lyre, psaltery, monchord, and dancers, from the Psalterium cum Canticis ('Werdener Psalter') Berlin, Staatsbibliothek zu Berlin – Preußischer Kulturbesitz, Ms. theol. lat. fol.
 561.

 Circa 1075 A.D., England.
 King Alfred poses as King David.
 The dove brings the holy spirit; a juggler and a fiddler perform at top; at bottom a wooden trumpet and cowhorn.

-11th century A.D., France David playing lyre with his and his musicians (playing coradoiz, harp, panpipes and rebec.
+11th century A.D., France David playing lyre with his musicians playing coradoiz, harp, panpipes and rebec.

 Circa 1050 A.D., Germany.
 Detail from Heidelberg Psalter.
 Double pipes, cymbala (bells), psaltery, rotte, viola.

 Circa 1000 A.D., Kyiv, Ukraine.
 Musicians in the Saint Sophia Cathedral with wooden trumpets, a kobza and a psaltery played upright as a harp.

 1022-1032, Monte Casino.
 Musicians from the "De rerum naturis" manuscript, Monte Cassino MS Casin 132; from left cymbals, psaltery, harp or rotte, lute.

 Last third of 11th century, Spain.
 Three instruments in the Jaca Cathedral Portico; far left the psalterium quadratum; center, David playing the Byzantine lira; right, a musician with a triangular harp (not a rota, because the curved right side is shaped as a harp's forpost).
 The psalterium quadratum is one of Jerome's instruments; see bumbulum above.